-Unfortunately, though the cube-root formula is often recommended, it has two serious deficiencies that are little understood.
+Unfortunately, though the cube-root formula is often recommended, it has two serious deficiencies.
 First, the analysis upon which it is based is conceptually flawed.
 And second, the resulting increase in the size of the House is far too small to reduce the problems it is intended to mitigate.

 In July of 2022, the Times published an editorial entitled “Gerrymander, U.S.A.” which focused on how massively-oversized congressional districts enable partisan gerrymandering.
 Of course, there is no doubt that any state’s dominant political party can effectively disenfranchise ideological or ethnic minority communities by gerrymandering them into massively huge congressional districts (a problem which is further explained in Section Five of Thirty-Thousand.org).

 The Times editorial observes: “Partisan politicians draw lines in order to distribute their voters more efficiently, ensuring they can win the most seats with the fewest votes”.
 Moreover, “extreme partisan gerrymandering is more a symptom than a cause of democratic breakdown.
 The bigger problem is that the way we designed our system of political representation incentivizes the worst and most extreme elements of our politics”.
 With respect to this last point, the Times reiterates their previous advocacy for expanding the House of Representatives: